 On April 27, 2023, the Company effected a two-for-one reverse stock split (the "Reverse Stock Split").
 All owners of record as of April 27, 2023 received one issued and outstanding share of the Company's common stock in exchange for two outstanding shares of the Company's common stock.
-All fractional shares created by the two-for-one exchange are paid in cash.
+All fractional shares created by the two-for-one exchange were paid in cash.
 The conversion price of Series A redeemable convertible preferred stock, Series B convertible preferred stock, and Series C convertible preferred stock were adjusted to reflect the Reverse Stock Split by doubling the original conversion price.
 The Reverse Stock Split has no impact on the par value per share of the Company's common stock, Series A redeemable convertible preferred stock, and Series C convertible preferred stock, all of which remain at \$.0001.
 All holders of options and warrants had the exercise price doubled and the number of shares issuable upon exercise reduced by half.
 All current and prior period amounts related to shares, share prices and loss per share, presented in the Company's financial statements and the accompanying notes have been restated for the Reverse Stock Split.
+All preferred stock and convertible notes that were issued during the pre-IPO period were converted into common stock.